rss2025-9/final_challenge2025/README.md

 The rosbag can be downloaded at this link [**TODO** rosbag link](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

+Part B is worth 35% of your Final Challenge technical grade.
+Your grade will be calculated based on the time your car takes to drive around the track (`best_race_split`, in seconds) as follows:

+  `Part B grade = min(100 + (50 - best_race_split), 110) - penalties`

+### Scoring

+`best_race_split` will be the fastest of your three runs in seconds.

+**Formula for Penalties**

+Where `penalties` is calculated as follows:

+  `penalties = 15 * num_collisions + 5 * num_lane_line_breaches + 5 * num_long_breaches`

+`num_lane_line_breaches` is the number of times the car drives outside of either lane line, and `num_long_breaches` is the number of times the car has driven outside of its lane and stayed outside of the lane for greater than 3 seconds.

+As you can see from this grading scheme, it is possible to receive bonus points for a very fast and precise solution.
+The **maximum speed of your car should be capped at 4 m/s**; you should be able to get full points (with bonus!) with a good controller.
+You should, above all, prioritize avoiding collisions, and if your car leaves its lane, it should quickly recover.
+More information about race day can be found below in this handout.

 ### Race Day!
 On race day, multiple teams will set up on the track at the same time.
 A TA will give the start signal, at which point the race begins!
 You must have a member of your team closely follow your car along the track with the controller ready to take manual control at any moment (yes, a great opportunity to exercise).
 Your car's split will be recorded at the finish line, and TAs will also be stationed at various points along the track recording lane breaches, if they occur (but hopefully no collisions).
 Each team will have the opportunity to race **three** times, and we will take the best score.